 But here’s an important point about this phenomenon: The more time that passes between events, the less impact it has.

-Now, let’s consider this in terms of the senior living industry…
+Now, let’s consider this in terms of senior living decisions…

 If you are in management or sales for a CCRC: How can these human decision-making fallacies impact prospective residents’ opinion of your CCRC?
 Consider a prospect who is visiting two or three communities in one day or over a weekend.
 If you have the ability to influence the order in which seniors visit your community, do you think you’d prefer your CCRC be first on the itinerary?
 Second?
 Last?
 If you believe that your community truly stands out from the competition, what are some ways that you could work to get prospects to explore your community before they look at others?
 Do you think it would make a difference?
 You may say no, but research suggests that it might.